 Dr. Camille Michaud is a pediatric endocrinology specialist.
 Dr. Michaud is affiliated with Children's Hospital of Philadelphia (CHOP).
 She accepts Coventry, United Healthcare HSA, and United Healthcare HMO, in addition to other insurance carriers.
 She attended medical school at the University of Vermont College of Medicine.
 Her training includes a residency program at a hospital affiliated with the University of Virginia.

 Clinical interests: Diabetes, Obesity, Weight Management

-Dr. Henry Goldstein is a specialist in adult endocrinology.
-He is rated 3.5 stars out of 5 by his patients.
-He is an in-network provider for Aetna, Aetna Bronze, Aetna HSA, and more.
-Dr. Goldstein attended medical school at SUNY Upstate Medical University.
+Dr. Henry Goldstein is a physician who specializes in adult endocrinology.
+Dr. Goldstein's average rating from his patients is 3.5 stars out of 5.
+He honors Aetna, Aetna Bronze, and Aetna HSA, as well as other insurance carriers.
+He is a graduate of SUNY Upstate Medical University.

 Conditions / Treatments